St. Louis Blues: Brett Hull era (1988–1998)

 The Blues acquired Brett Hull through a trade in March 1988.
 Playing with the team until 1998, he holds the record for goals scored with the team.

 St. Louis kept chugging along through the late 1980s and early 1990s.
 General manager Ron Caron made astute moves, landing forwards Brett Hull, Adam Oates and Brendan Shanahan, defenseman Al MacInnis and goaltender Curtis Joseph, among others.
 While the Blues contended during this time period, they never passed the second round of the playoffs.
 Nonetheless, their on-ice success was enough for a consortium of 19 companies to buy the team.
 They also provided the capital to build the Kiel Center (now the Enterprise Center), which opened in 1994.

 Hull, nicknamed the "Golden Brett" (a reference to his father, NHL legend Bobby Hull, who was nicknamed the "Golden Jet"), became one of the League's top stars and a scoring sensation, netting 86 goals in 1990–91 en route to earning the Hart Memorial Trophy as the league's most valuable player.
 Hull's 86 goals set the record for most goals in a single season by a right-winger (and the third-most overall at the time).
 Only Wayne Gretzky found the net more than Hull during any given three-year period.
 Despite posting the second-best regular season record in the entire league in 1990–91, the Blues were upset in the second round of the playoffs to the Minnesota North Stars, a defeat that was symbolic of St. Louis' playoff struggles.

 Mike Keenan was hired as both general manager and coach before the abbreviated 1994–95 season, with the hope that he could end the postseason turmoil that Blues fans had endured for years.
 Keenan instituted major changes, including trades that sent away fan favorites Brendan Shanahan and Curtis Joseph, as well as the acquisition of the legendary-but-aging Wayne Gretzky and goaltender Grant Fuhr, both from the declining Los Angeles Kings.
 During the season, he publicly criticized Gretzky, who entered free agency after the season, declined an offer from the Blues, and took a less lucrative contract with the New York Rangers.
 Ultimately, Keenan's playoff resume with St. Louis included a first-round exit in 1995 and a second-round exit in 1996, and he was fired on December 19, 1996.
 Caron was reinstated as interim general manager for the rest of the season, and general manager Larry Pleau was hired on June 9, 1997.
 Hull, who had a lengthy feud with Keenan, left for the Dallas Stars in 1998.
-He went on to win the Stanley Cup with the Stars the next year, scoring a controversial goal on the Buffalo Sabres' Dominik Hasek to clinch the Cup for Dallas.
+He went on to win the Stanley Cup with the Stars the next year, scoring a controversial goal on the Buffalo Sabres' Dominik Hašek to clinch the Cup for Dallas.
 The Blues ended the 1990s as the only NHL team to make the playoffs for the entire decade, although a Stanley Cup title still eluded the franchise.